tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 **Error Mode:** POST_OUTPUTS_BODY_PLACEHOLDERS_ETAG_MISMATCH_HEADER
 **Reference:** outputs.body.placeholders.etag, outputs.headers.ETag, status

+6.2.2.72 Headers mapping contains undeclared key
+Criterion: Given any response, when outputs.headers contains a key not declared in the outputs schema fragment, then the response is invalid and cannot be finalised.
+Error Mode: POST_OUTPUTS_HEADERS_UNDECLARED_KEY_PRESENT
+Reference: outputs.headers, status

+6.2.2.73 Header value not a string
+Criterion: Given any response, when any value in outputs.headers is not a string, then the response is invalid and cannot be finalised.
+Error Mode: POST_OUTPUTS_HEADERS_VALUE_NOT_STRING
+Reference: outputs.headers, status

+6.2.2.74 Body contains undeclared key
+Criterion: Given any response, when outputs.body contains a key not declared in the outputs schema fragment, then the response is invalid and cannot be finalised.
+Error Mode: POST_OUTPUTS_BODY_UNDECLARED_KEY_PRESENT
+Reference: outputs.body, status

+6.2.2.75 CORS expose-headers misconfigured
+Criterion: Given a response that should expose domain ETag headers, when Access-Control-Expose-Headers omits any required domain header (or ETag where applicable), then the response cannot be finalised for browser clients.
+Error Mode: ENV_CORS_EXPOSE_HEADERS_MISCONFIGURED
+Reference: response.headers.Access-Control-Expose-Headers, outputs.headers, status

+6.2.2.76 CORS allow-headers missing If-Match (preflight)
+Criterion: Given an OPTIONS preflight to an in-scope write endpoint, when Access-Control-Allow-Headers does not include If-Match, then the browser write is blocked and no mutation occurs.
+Error Mode: ENV_CORS_ALLOW_HEADERS_MISSING_IF_MATCH
+Reference: response.headers.Access-Control-Allow-Headers, request.headers.If-Match, status

+6.2.2.77 Upstream proxy strips If-Match
+Criterion: Given a client write that includes If-Match, when an upstream proxy/gateway strips or renames the header so the guard observes it as missing, then the route responds as a missing-precondition error and no mutation occurs.
+Error Mode: ENV_PROXY_STRIPS_IF_MATCH
+Reference: request.headers.If-Match (as received by application), status

+6.2.2.78 Upstream proxy strips domain ETag headers
+Criterion: Given a response that includes domain ETag headers, when an upstream proxy removes those headers before the client receives them, then finalisation is blocked for contract compliance.
+Error Mode: ENV_PROXY_STRIPS_DOMAIN_ETAG_HEADERS
+Reference: outputs.headers, response pipeline, status

+6.2.2.79 Guard mounted on read endpoints (Phase-0)
+Criterion: Given any GET/read endpoint in Phase-0, when the precondition guard is invoked (e.g., requiring If-Match), then this is treated as a configuration error; the request is rejected with a server error and no guard enforcement occurs.
+Error Mode: ENV_GUARD_MISAPPLIED_TO_READ_ENDPOINTS
+Reference: route configuration, request.method=GET, status

 # 6.2 Happy Path Contractual Acceptance Criteria

 ## 6.2.1.1 Runtime screen GET returns domain + generic tags (parity)